First Published: 2002

 The boy was engaging not because he wants to understand murderers, instead, he wanted to observe them for the same reasons people want to see the animals at a zoo.
 I loved Morino and the boy and was a little sad when I finished reading, I had come to adore the two main characters and I wanted to keep reading about their adventures with death.
 The two characters were equally dark but contrasted each other in a way that they just fit together.

 I fell in love with Goth because of how it doesn’t pretend to be anything more than it is: a goth fantasy about two teenagers that are deeply interested in serial killers and death.
 Each story felt like I was reading an episode of a twisted detective anime, complete with mind-bending and at times unbelievable resolutions.
-The mild mystery aspects gave the stories a sort of charm, the writing doesn’t pull any punches and isn’t afraid to show the ugliness of people, a few of the stories even told from the point of view of serial killers.
+The mild mystery aspects gave the stories a sort of charm, the writing doesn’t pull any punches and isn’t afraid to show the ugliness of people, a few of the stories are even told from the point of view of the serial killers and their run-in’s with Morino and the boy.
 The stories were well-planned out to provide some truly surprising revelations that caught me off guard and left me flabbergasted, and I ate it up no matter how insane the stories got.
 The book is a fun read for fans of gritty gory horror that doesn’t take itself too seriously but delivers some truly twisted stories.

 Warnings: animal abuse, child abduction, graphic descriptions of death, gore, and murder